telerik/winforms-docs/scheduler/views/week-view.md

 {{endregion}}

->note This method returns null if the active view of the scheduler is not SchedulerWeekView.
+>tip This method returns null if the active view of the scheduler is not SchedulerWeekView.
 >

 * use the RadScheduler __ActiveView__ property: